Dave DeRoo

-Dave DeRoo (born September 3, 1974) is an American rock musician, known primarily for his role as bassist of the rock band Adema.
+David Clark DeRoo (born September 3, 1974) is an American rock musician, known primarily for his Pork pie hat, and bassist for Adema.

 Early life

 Dave DeRoo was born in Bakersfield, California; his father, Doug DeRoo, was a well-known radio DJ.
 Many of his earliest performances were while he attended East Bakersfield High School where he was in the graduating class of 1992.

 Professional career

 Sexart

 In 1991 DeRoo was one of the members of Sexart.
 Sexart has since gained cult notoriety for its connection with Korn and featured Jonathan Davis of Korn on vocals.
 Sexart, sometimes written SexArt or Sex Art featured musicians that would go on to careers with the bands Orgy, Dead by Sunrise, L.A.P.D, Korn, Cradle of Thorns, Videodrone, and Adema.
 Sexart was never signed to a major label contract and did not record a full length demo but is featured on the compilation CD “Cultivation ‘92”.
 After Jonathan Davis left Sexart, to join what became known around the world as Korn, the name was changed to Supermodel and the band moved from Bakersfield to Huntington Beach, California.